Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Check for questions before proceeding.

-Explain that in the final command line activity, students will get to use all of the commands learned today to assist Candy Corp with creating an evidence file for the authorities to charge Sugar Corp with a cyber crime.
+Explain that in the final command line activity, students will get to use all of the commands learned today to assist Wonka Corp with creating an evidence file for the authorities to charge Slugworth with a cyber crime.